23 Bo1 剝

 Like a string (貫) of fish, court ladies queue up for King's favour; nothing is unfavourable.

 The unfavourable situation is stopped and begins to reverse.
 Evil is restrained and becomes submissive to goodness.
 No matter what is to be done, there is nothing unfavourable.

-Commentary on the image: (Line 5 is in a state of) being favoured like court ladies; eventually (there will be) no discontent.
+Commentary on the image: Line 5 is in a state of court ladies queuing up for King's favour; eventually there will be no discontent.